Pixiels/Pixiels/README.md

 ## If you'd like to make a Pixiel you'll need the refs, lore, etc to do it correctly! , thanks for reading :3

+## Sorry for the wait, recently ive been SUPER busy, but ill eventually have some time to edit this ^_^ .